kizniche/Mycodo/docs/Data-Viewing.md

 There are several ways to visualize collected data.

+## Dashboard

+Page\: `Data -> Dashboards`

-Additionally, the dashboard can be used for both viewing data and manipulating the system, thanks to the numerous dashboard widgets available.
+The dashboard can be used for both viewing data and manipulating the system, thanks to the numerous dashboard widgets available.
+Widgets are how data is presented to the user and how the user can control aspects of the system from the dashboard.
+These include graphs, gauges, indicators, and more.
+For a full list of supported Widgets, see [Supported Widgets](Supported-Widgets.md).

-## Web Interface

-The main frontend of Mycodo is a web interface that allows any device with a web browser to view collected data and configure the backend, or the daemon, of the system.
-The web interface supports an authentication system with user/password credentials, user roles that grant/deny access to parts of the system, and SSL for encrypted browsing.

-An SSL certificate with an expiration of 10 years will be generated and stored in ``~/Mycodo/mycodo/mycodo_flask/ssl_certs/`` during the install process to allow SSL to be used to securely connect to the web interface.
-If you want to use your own SSL certificates, replace them with your own.

-If using the auto-generated certificate from the install, be aware that it will not be verified when visiting the web interface in your browser.
-You may continually receive a warning message about the security of your site unless you add the certificate to your browser's trusted list.
+### Custom Widgets

+There is a Custom Widget import system in Mycodo that allows user-created Widgets to be created an used in the Mycodo system.
+Custom Widgets can be uploaded and imported from the `[Gear Icon] -> Configure -> Custom Widgets` page.
+After import, they will be available to use on the `Data -> Dashboard` pages.

+If you desire an Widget that is not currently supported by Mycodo, you can build your own Widget module and import it into Mycodo.
+All information about an Widget is contained within the Widget module.
+Open any of the built-in modules located in the [widgets directory](https://github.com/kizniche/Mycodo/tree/master/mycodo/widgets/) for examples of the proper formatting.
+There's also a [minimal widget module template as an example](https://github.com/kizniche/Mycodo/tree/master/mycodo/widgets/examples/custom_widget_example_simple.py).

 ## Live Measurements